Website Security: How to Protect the Website from Hackers

 Not Updating Software

-Perhaps the most common—and the easiest to avoid—security vulnerability is neglecting to update site software, such as WordPress, themes and plugins.
+Perhaps the most common—and the easiest to avoid—security vulnerability is neglecting to update site software, such as WordPress, themes, and plugins.

-To prevent these vulnerabilities, set up an automatic system for updating software and sign up for any kind of security announcements your software developers offer.
+To prevent these vulnerabilities, set up an automatic system for updating software and sign up for any security announcements your software developers offer.
 You can also subscribe to WordPress website maintenance service through our site.

 Social Engineering